 So, although we do not believe that the risk of exposure to modern day slavery or human trafficking is high, it seems appropriate to assess the risks on an individual contract basis.

 Remuneration levels and policies are reviewed annually and pay rates are regularly benchmarked against similar roles in the local area.
-The company complies with all applicable employment legislation and conducts annual fair pay reviews.
+The company complies with all applicable employment legislation, monitors any gender pay gap issues, and conducts annual pay reviews.

 Line managers and all employees involved in recruiting employees are required to attend training designed to ensure fair and consistent application of all BI WORLDWIDE’s people policies.